bigchaindb/coalaip-http-api/README.md

 `signingKey` must be provided here.

-Note that the attributes shown for `manifestation` and `work` can be much more diverse; for this, see the COALA IP models definition (not yet publicly available yet).
+Note that the attributes shown for `manifestation` and `work` can be much more diverse; for this, see their [COALA IP models definition](https://github.com/COALAIP/specs/tree/master/data-structure#rrm-creation).

 ```
 POST /api/v1/manifestations/